 The Eastern Professional Basketball League formed after World War II using a different model than the NBA.
 EPBL teams played games on the weekend, enabling its players to hold down jobs and build post-basketball careers.
 For many college players, this was preferable to playing for NBA clubs, which paid slightly better, but scheduled games all week.
 The Eastern League also became a home for African American stars who would not put up wit the unspoken quotas imposed by NBA teams.

 The EPBL expanded from its Eastern Pennsylvania base to include teams from New Jersey in 1961 with the addition of Camden Bullets and Trenton Colonials.
-In 1966, the Asbury Boardwalkers joined the league, and the Trenton Pat Pavers in 1970.
+In 1966, the Asbury Boardwalkers—led by Jersey City legend Vinnie Ernst—joined the league, and the Trenton Pat Pavers in 1970.
 A handful of Jersey teams joined the EPBL in their last few years before the league folded in 1978.

-Among the players who starred for New Jersey teams in the Eastern League were Camden’s Paul Arizin (1962–63 MVP), Trenton’s Bob Love (1965–66 Rookie of the Year), and Trenton’s Ken Wilburn (left).
+Among the players who starred for New Jersey teams in the Eastern League were Camden’s Paul Arizin (1962–63 MVP), Trenton’s Bob Love (1965–66 Rookie of the Year), George Lehmann (famous for his 30-foot "Screamin' Lehmanns") and Ken Wilburn (left).
 Love and Arizin were later enshrined in the Basketball Hall of Fame.
 The only New Jersey club to win an EPBL title was the Camden Bullets, in 1964.
 They beat the Trenton Colonials in two close, high-scoring contests.

 The Eastern League morphed into the Continental Basketball Association.
 New Jersey did not have a team in the CBA, however the state was a part of another minor league started in 2000, the American Basketball Association.
 What started as an eight-team league in large cities became a loose confederation of semipro clubs across North America.
 A team called the Express began play in 2005–06 representing Newark and East Orange.
 Daryl Dawkins was the team’s first coach.